allevo/seqflow-js/packages/website/src/pages/GetStarted_5test.md

 The test should pass.

 Broadly speaking, you can run the whole application inside a test environment and interact with it as if it were a real browser.
 This is possible because SeqFlow consumes less memory and CPU than other frameworks.
+You should?
+Probably not.
+But it's good to know that you can.

 ## Conclusion